lsst-dm/dmtn-203/index.rst

 Sasquatch
 =========

-The Sasquatch system :cite:`SQR-068` is a metrics-tracking system fully integrated into the EFD.
+Sasquatch :cite:`SQR-068` is the next generation of the SQuaSH and EFD systems, a unified service to store and analyze telemetry, events, and metrics for Rubin Observatory.
 The current design allows for metrics to be loaded that can track the dataset type, processing run, and dataId.
-Sasquatch is a time-series database and has been used by the Data Management teacm to track how metrics evolve with changes to software versions.
+Sasquatch is based on InfluxDB, a time-series database that has been used by the Data Management team to track how metrics evolve with changes to software versions.
+The current design allows for metrics to be loaded with associated metadata such as dataset type, processing run, and dataId.

 In the context of an operational observatory, it will be necessary for metrics to be associated with the time of observation so that it will be possible to correlate telemetry from the EFD with metrics (for example plotting measured seeing against wind speed).